2018 Kemerovo fire: Investigation

 The Investigative Committee of Russia (SKR), opened an investigation into the cause of the fire, with the head of the SKR responding critically to the staff.
-In a statement he claims "Most of the staff ran away and left parents and their children to their fate."
+In a statement he claimed "Most of the staff ran away and left parents and their children to their fate."

 Four people have been detained in relation to the fire, including the head of the shopping complex's managing company.
-Investigators reported that the fire alarm system had not been working the week leading up to the fire, rising into conflict with a previous report that a security guard turned it off.
-The mall security guards were cited for failing to promptly turn the voice alert system on and that there is no reasonable explanation to why it occurred.
+Investigators reported that the fire alarm system had not been working in the week leading up to the fire, rising into conflict with a previous report that a security guard had turned it off.
+The mall security guards were cited for failing to promptly turn the voice alert system on and that there is no reasonable explanation as to why that occurred.